STNETRadio/support/guides/google-podcast.md

-# 🎧 On Google Podcast
+# Listening STNET Radio on Google Podcast

 To listen to STNET Radio on Google Podcast, follow these steps: